Polymer/old-docs-site/docs/polymer/debugging.md

 subtitle: Guide
 ---

+{% include toc.html %}

 Since the Web Components standards are relatively new, and not implemented in all browsers, debugging web components such as Polymer elements can be a challenge.

-Chrome 36 and later includes native support for web components, and improved support for debugging them in DevTools.
+Chrome 36 and later includes native support for web components, and improved support for debugging them in Chrome DevTools.
 Opera 23 and later also includes native support for web components.

 Many of the techniques described here can be used on browsers without native web components support, with a few adjustments.
 For details, see [Debugging under the polyfills](#polyfills).

 ## Inspecting HTML imports

-To see the contents of an HTML import in the **Elements** panel, expand the `<link>` tag.
+To see the contents of an HTML import in the **Elements** panel, expand the `<link>` tag in the DOM tree view.
 The import contents appear as a nested `#document` node.

 ![HTML import link expanded in DevTools Elements panel](/images/debugging/html-import.png)